fuzzbop/emuMenu/README.md

 emuMenu is a simple emulator launcher

-I Wanted a simple launcher without all the fluff for those of us with huge collections.
-I tried to write this with large collections in mind, but it is also the first thing I have written in a large number of years. there will be bad practice and things in place and it is very much so a work in progress
+I wanted a simple launcher without all the fluff for those of us with huge collections.
+I tried to write this with large collections in mind, but it is also the first thing I have written in a large number of years.
+There may be bad practice and things in place and it is very much so a work in progress.

 requirements are python3, python3-sqlite3, python3-qt5